Close Modal×

 Does license reciprocity help you skip pre-licensing classes?

 License reciprocity is an agreement between two states that allows a licensed real estate agent from one state to practice real estate in another without fulfilling all the licensing requirements of the second state.
-Note that not all states have license reciprocity agreements.
-While some have no agreements with other states, some only allow reciprocity from limited states.
+In California, however, there is no license reciprocity with any other state—so reciprocity will not let you waive California’s pre-licensing courses or exam requirements.

 Do I need pre-licensing if I took the right college courses?